Conservatorships (Limited and Full) in California

 Note that being appointed conservator of the person does NOT automatically make that person a conservator of the estate.
 If it is determined that an individual needs a conservator of both personal and estate decisions, they will need to have someone appointed for each type, or as both.

-A limited conservatorship is set up to support the needs of adults with developmental disabilities who are unable to provide for all their personal or financial needs.
+A limited conservatorship is set up to support the needs of adults with developmental disabilities who are unable to provide for some, or all, of their personal or financial management needs.
 The disability must have originated before their eighteenth birthday, be expected to continue indefinitely, and constitute a substantial impairment.
-The conservator is responsible for encouraging maximum self-reliance.
+The conservator is responsible for encouraging maximum self-reliance while also ensuring the safety and well-being of the person.

-A general (or “full”) conservatorship is set up for adults who cannot provide for their personal needs in terms of physical health, food, clothing, shelter, or finances.
-These adults often have a neurocognitive disability (such as a traumatic brain injury, dementia, or Alzheimer’s disease).
+A general (or “full”) conservatorship is set up for adults who cannot provide for their personal needs in terms of physical health, food, clothing, shelter, or finances, and who have lost the ability to make decisions.
+This can include:

 For young adults with developmental disabilities, the idea behind adopting a limited conservatorship is to support the individual in gaining more independence.
 According to Mark Woodsmall, attorney and founder of Woodsmall Law Group, limited conservatorships don’t need to last forever, and should be set up while “having an eye for limited power.”
 The conservatee should retain as many rights as possible; ultimately, the goal should be to end the conservatorship for a less restrictive option, if possible.